 - A completed second-cycle study programme; or

-- a completed programme leading to an academic higher education qualification, adopted before 11 June 2004, consisting of at least 240 credits; or
+- a completed study programme leading to an academic higher education qualification, adopted before 11 June 2004; or

 In order to complete the third-cycle Mechanical Engineering programme, students must complete all course units, for a total of 180 credits (pass all examinations prescribed by the third-cycle Mechanical Engineering programme, complete research work and write and successfully defend a doctoral dissertation).

 Students' knowledge is assessed by means of practical exercises and seminar papers, and also via products, projects, performances, services, etc. and by examinations.
 Examination performance is scored as follows: 10 (excellent); 9 (very good: above-average knowledge but with some mistakes); 8 (very good: solid results); 7 (good); 6 (adequate: knowledge satisfies minimum criteria); 5–1 (inadequate).
 In order to pass an examination, a candidate must achieve a grade between adequate (6) and excellent (10).